DiatomicOxygen/APCSFinalProject/README.md

 - DishDispenser class added to create plates
   - could not use crate class to do so due to complications with inheritance (container could not use putOn() if it was assigned as an Item)
 - Player pickUpDrop updated to be able to put ingredients onto plates

+Jesse:
+- Fixed bugs with player "teleporting" back during collision
+- Fixed interactions with tiles and items